The Complete Guide to Savandurga Trek

 These temples date back to 1340 AD and are believed to have been built by the Hoysala rulers.

-Savandurga hill is off Magadi road and is easily accessible via buses, cars or two wheelers and this makes Savandurga an ideal all weather trek near Bangalore.
+Savandurga Hill is off Magadi Road and is easily accessible via buses, cars, or two-wheelers.

 Table of Contents:

 - What To Watch Out For

 - GPX File And Route Map Of The Trek

 - How To Get Fit For The Trek

 - Permission, Water Sources, And Other Finer Details About Savandurga Trek